Benjamin Franklin House: Modern facilities

-The "Historical Experience" includes an actor portraying historical characters associated with the house along with dialog, sound, lighting, and special effects.
+The "Historical Experience" includes actors portraying historical characters associated with the house along with dialog, sound, lighting, and special effects.
 The character used in the "Historical Experience" is Polly Stevenson Hewson, the daughter of Franklin's landlady who became a "second daughter" to Franklin.

 The "Student Science Centre" allows students to re-create experiments from Franklin's sojourn in London.
 It includes a Medical History Room (focused on the medical research of William Hewson, who did his work from the house for a time), a Discovery Room (containing historical artifacts), and a Demonstration Room (in which students can replicate Franklin's experiments).

 The Benjamin Franklin House is open free-of-charge to school visits on Tuesdays.
 Although designed for key stage 2 students, visits can be tailored for students of all key stages.

 The "Scholarship Centre" on the top floor of the House is a centre for study of the many subjects Franklin pursued.

 Benjamin Franklin House runs an annual Literary Prize in which people interpret a Benjamin Franklin quote in its significance today.